-Organization.
 This paper is organized as follows.
 Section 2 gives the definition of a polyline, the double-cross matrix of a polyline and double-cross similarity of two polylines.
+It also gives examples of the application of the concept of double-cross similarity in GIS.
 Section 3 gives our algebraic characterization of the double-cross matrix of a polyline.
 In Section 4, we derive a number of properties of double-cross matrices from the algebraic characterisation.
 In Section 5, we give a geometric characterization of the double-cross similarity of two polylines in terms of the local carrier order.
 And finally, in Section 6, we characterize the double-cross invariant transformations of the plane.
 In this section, we identify the transformations of the plane that leave the double-cross matrix of all polylines invariant.

-2 Definitions and preliminaries
+2. Definitions and Preliminaries